frpays/lc0-js/README.md

 ### lc0-js

 lc0-js is an emscripten port of the lc0 engine, very much like [stockfish-js](https://github.com/exoticorn/stockfish-js/) is a port of stockfish to the browser.
-The lc0 engine runs into the browser, without need of any pluggins.
-It uses [tensorflowjs](https://js.tensorflow.org/) to run the neural network, which may or not utilise the client GPU to accelerate the computations.
+The lc0 engine runs into the browser, without any server computational resources, without need of any pluggins, and possibly offline. [tensorflowjs](https://js.tensorflow.org/) runs the neural network, and uses the GPU to accelerate the computations.

 ### Example